Skip to main content

 Stake Calculation

-All stake amounts are derived from two query parameters: min_intelligence_rank (0-42) and min_answers (≥ 7).
+All stake amounts are derived from two query parameters automatically: Minimal Intelligence Rank min_intelligence_rank (0-42) and Minimum Answers Required min_answers (≥ 7).

 StakeFormula

-When you create a query, you pay the submit stake.
-Its fate depends on what happens next:
+When you ask a question, you pay the submit stake.
+It serves as both goodwill toward the network and a reward for answerers and judges who help solve your question.
+Your stake’s fate depends on what happens next:

 ScenarioYour StakeDetails